Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Step 2: Trustee Appointment

-A trustee is appointed to manage your affairs.
+A trustee is appointed to manage your financial affairs for the duration of the bankruptcy.

 Step 3: Asset Management